As per the labor law, we are mandated to drop women employees home after 8 pm in the BPO/IT sector.

 Dear Andy,

-Please take an undertaking from each female employee on daily basis that they wish to take care of their own transport and do not want to travel by company transport.
-They also have to mention that they are in full consciousness aware of security threats and that their parents/spouse are informed of the same.
+Please ensure that each female employee undertakes on a daily basis that they prefer to arrange for their own transportation and do not require company transport.
+Additionally, they must confirm their awareness of security risks and certify that their parents/spouses are also informed of the same.

 Regards